ProHaller/transcript.streamlit/README.md

-Hey there!
-Let's dive into how to use Roland's Tool, your friendly app for transcribing and processing audio.
-It's super easy, I promise!
+### Welcome to Your Streamlit Transcription & AI Secretary App 🚀🤖

+This Streamlit app is a powerful tool for transcribing audio files and processing text using AI.
+It's user-friendly, versatile, and packed with features to enhance your productivity.

-### Getting Started 🚀
+#### Getting Started

-1. **Sidebar Fun**: On the left, there's a cool sidebar.
-Here, you can enter your OpenAI API token (keep it secret!) and choose if you're in a festive mood.
+1. **Initial Setup**: Launch the app and complete the login process.
+Make sure your OpenAI API token is entered in the sidebar for full functionality.

-### Transcribe Tool 🎧🤖
+#### Transcription Tool 🎧🤖

+2. **Choose Your Language**: Select the language of your audio file for accurate transcription.
-3. **Upload or Record**: Click on the 'Upload' or 'Record' tab.
-You can either upload an audio file or record something new.
-The app supports various file formats, so don't worry about compatibility.
+3. **Upload or Record Audio**: Use the 'Upload' or 'Record' tab to add your audio files.
+The app supports various formats like mp3, wav, etc.
-4. **Language & Format**: Choose the language of your audio.
-You can also select if you want your transcription in text or subtitles.
-5. **Transcribe It**: Hit 'Transcribe audio'.
-The app will take a little time to listen and transcribe your audio.
-It's magic!
+4. **Transcribe Your Audio**: Click 'Transcribe Audio' to convert speech to text.
+You can opt for subtitles or plain text format.
+5. **Review Your Transcription**: Once transcribed, you can view and download the text.
+There's an option to delete the transcription if needed.

-### Secretary Tool 🤖📝
+#### AI Secretary Tool 🤖📝

-6. **Process Your Text**: After transcribing, switch to the 'Secretary Tool'.
-Here, you can tell the app what to do with your text.
-Get creative!
+6. **Input Instructions**: After transcription, switch to the 'Secretary Tool'.
+Here, input your instructions for the AI - be it creating summaries, drafting emails, or generating creative content.
-7. **Tweak Settings**: Play around with the model and originality settings.
-You can make the AI responses range from very predictable to super creative.
-8. **Get Results**: Click 'Process text'.
-The app will churn out something awesome based on your instructions.

-### Extras 🌟

-- **Feeling Festive?**: Check that festive box for some surprise fun.
-- **Download Your Work**: You can download both the transcribed and processed texts.
-Just look for the download buttons.

-And that's pretty much it!
-Enjoy using Roland's Tool.
-It's designed to be simple, fun, and super useful.
-Happy transcribing and creating! 🤩👍
+7. **Customize AI Settings**: Adjust the AI model and temperature settings for tailored responses.
+Choose from different AI models and set the originality level.
+8. **Process and Review**: Hit 'Process text' and wait for the AI to generate outputs based on your instructions.
+Review and download the results.

+#### Additional Features 🌟

+- **Multilingual Support**: Choose from various languages for the app interface and transcription.
+- **User Account Management**: Manage your account settings, change passwords, and log out when needed.
+- **History and Feedback**: Access your history of transcripts and notes.
+Provide feedback to improve the app.

+#### Conclusion

+This Streamlit app is designed to be intuitive, efficient, and helpful for a wide range of transcription and text processing tasks.
+Enjoy the seamless experience of turning audio into actionable insights and creative outputs!